 Do you have one or more credit cards?
 Do you know the outstanding balance and interest rates on each of these cards?
 If not, the first step to improving your financial health is assessing where you stand when it comes to your credit card debt.

 Go through each of your cards and make a list of the amount you owe.
 Next, figure out the interest rate on each card and order the cards from lowest to highest interest rate.
 If you can, develop a debt-payoff plan, paying off the highest interest rate card first and working your way through until all your debt is paid off.

-If, after you have assessed your credit card debt, you determine that you cannot pay the total balance off on your own, a debt relief company like cwdebtrelief.com can assist you.
+If, after you have assessed your credit card debt, you determine that you cannot pay the total balance off on your own, a debt settlement company like https://cwdebtrelief.com/debt-settlement can assist you.
 Reach out to one to learn best debt relief options for you, which might include credit card consolidation (where you consolidate your credit card debt onto one, lower interest rate card) or debt settlement (where a debt relief company negotiates with your creditors on your behalf to pay your debts off with one smaller, lump-sum).